skymonil/CAAM/README.md

-# College Asministration And Management: E-Governance Solution for College Admission and Management
+# College Administration And Management: E-Governance Solution for College Admission and Management

 ## Overview